New & Improved Butterfinger Review

 In a ballsy move by Butterfinger, the new recipe features a different type of peanut and more cocoa, while cutting out certain ingredients.
 The peanut flavor is what makes the Butterfinger, and using a different type of peanut is a very bold move in my opinion.
 Described by Butterfinger to be “crispety, crunchety, and peanut buttery”, these bars also feature a new wrapper to keep the bar fresher longer.

-It’s definitely different, but to me, this is a good change!
+It’s definitely different…and I do prefer the old recipe more.
 It just tastes more peanut-buttery overall.
-The peanut change was a good change in my opinion, as it resulted in more of a prominent peanut taste.
+The peanut change wasn’t a good change in my opinion, as it resulted in more of a prominent peanut taste that took away from the classic Butterfinger taste.
 The crunch is still the same, the shape is the same, the smell is the same.
 Just a more peanut buttery taste, a bit less stickiness, and a richer chocolate coatings pretty much sum up the changes.
-Plus, the new bar contains no artificial flavors and is now gluten-free.